Deep Learning-Based Modeling of 5G Core Control Plane for 5G Network Digital Twin: System Model

 \section{System Model}

-We consider a 5G core network with control and user plane separation and a service-based architecture (SBA).
-As illustrated in Fig.\ref{5gc}, the main network functions of the control plane are the access and mobility management function (AMF) and the session management function (SMF), which are responsible for access control and session management respectively.
+We consider a 5G core network with control and user plane separation and a service-based architecture.
+As illustrated in Fig. \ref{5gc}, the main network functions of the control plane are the access and mobility management function (AMF) and the session management function (SMF), which are responsible for access control and session management respectively.
 The control plane also includes a number of network functions that assist AMF and SMF, including authentication server function (AUSF), unified data management (UDM), etc. In terms of the user plane, the user plane function (UPF) is deployed to process and forward data traffic from users, and the N3 and N6 interfaces are used to link the radio access network (RAN), UPF, and data network (DN).
 Through N1, N2, and N3 interfaces, the control plane achieves control of the user plane and user equipment(UE) by sending and receiving control signaling.
-Fig.\ref{pdu} shows an example of a registered UE establishing a PDU session via interfaces including N1, N2, N3, and N4.
+Fig. \ref{pdu} shows an example of a registered UE establishing a PDU session via interfaces including N1, N2, N3, and N4.

-By analogy with a dialogue system, we can consider the control plane and the user plane as interlocutors, and the signaling messages on the three interfaces (N1, N2, N4) as sentences in dialogue, then define the signaling from the user plane to the control plane as uplink signaling, denoted by $s_u$, and the signaling from the control plane to the user plane as downlink signaling, denoted by $s_d$.
-Since the number of response signaling messages from the control plane is not consistent for different $s_u$, $\mathbf{s_d}$ is used to represent the response messages as a whole.
-For the $i^{th}$ uplink signaling message $s_u^{i}$, the response is formulated as
+By drawing an analogy to a dialogue system, we can conceptualize the control plane and the user plane as participants engaged in a conversation.
+The signaling messages transmitted through the three interfaces (N1, N2, N4) can be seen as sentences within this dialogue.
+Consequently, we define the signaling from the user plane to the control plane as uplink signaling, denoted by $s_u$, while the signaling from the control plane to the user plane is referred to as downlink signaling, denoted by $s_d$.
+As the number of response signaling messages from the control plane may vary in response to the specific $s_u$, we employ $\mathbf{s_d}$ to represent the entirety of response messages.
+For the $i^{th}$ uplink signaling message $s_u^{i}$, the corresponding response can be expressed as follows:

 where $j$ denotes the number of response signaling messages.